defectedrebel/defectedrebel/README.md

 c+h enc !

-I follow people I think are cool or nice cosplays/want to be freinds with or are freinds , if someone is weird I'm following then tell me .
+I follow people I think are cool or nice cosplays/want to be freinds with or are freinds , if someone is weird that I'm following then tell me .

 ,